mehmetgoren/feniks/README.md

 **Currently Developing Features List (Ordered By Release Date)**
-1. Creating how to use documentation (coming soon)
+1. Creating how to use documentation (coming soon).
-2. Create a demo website
+2. Creating a demo website.
-3. Creating the Mobile Application (which is being developed right now by Quasar Framework)
+3. Creating the Mobile Application (which is being developed right now by Quasar Framework).
 4. Creating a Central Hub System (which are being developed right now by using .Net Core) to access all nodes from a center.
 This project provides:
     * To manage thousands of cameras from one single point.
     * Making data transfer to nodes easy (like camera brand specific RTSP route).